Glossary

 D

-DL – Distance learning: learning undertaken outside the course provider's institution/campus.
-Usually done online or through self-study books and materials.
+DL – Distance Learning.
+Learning undertaken outside the course providers institution/campus.
+Usually done online or through self study books and materials.

 E

-e-Portfolio - An electronic document/folder containing information on achievement and/or student development, extracurricular activities, CV, etc.
+e-Portfolio - An electronic document/folder containing information on achievement and or student development, extra curricular activities, CV, etc.

 F